-The wedding is over and your exciting new life together has begun; now it’s time to face some of the newlywed “firsts” that come to all couples – starting with Thanksgiving!
+The wedding is over and your exciting new life together has begun; now it’s time to face some of the newlywed “firsts” that come to all couples – starting with your first Thanksgiving as newlyweds!
 With the holiday right around the corner, you’re likely fielding pressure from both families to attend or even host them for Thanksgiving.
 Here are a few ways to get through the holiday – happily.

 Communicate Openly and Early

 If you’ll be choosing one family over another for the holiday, communicate this early.
 Don’t worry about making excuses; honesty is the best approach.
 You can say, “We want to spend Christmas with you, so we’re spending Thanksgiving here,” or “My mother-in-law is alone this Thanksgiving so we thought we should spend it with her.”
 And don’t wait ‘til the last minute; give your family the courtesy of knowing your plans in advance.

 Don’t Worry About Pleasing Everyone